 One of the most forward-thinking green building certification programs in the world is the Living Building Challenge.
 The Living Building Challenge is a product of the International Living Building Institute (ILBI) and the Cascadia Region Green Building Council.
-At this week’s Greenbuild 2009, version two of the Living Building Challenge
+At this week’s Greenbuild 2009, version two of the Living Building Challenge program was released.

 The Living Building Challenge program goes beyond the brick and mortar of a building and examines the social and economic issues that the nation is currently facing.
 The new version meshes urban agriculture, social equity, and Universal Design into the certification program.

 More people are living in urban areas now than at any other point in the world’s history.
 Version two of the Living Building Challenge addresses this shift in habitation and actually requires the use of onsite urban agriculture programs.
 This requirement changes depending on how suburban a given site is.
 The more suburban the site is, the more required agriculture space is needed in order to qualify for Living Building Challenge certification.

 With the new requirements, the ILBI hopes that a car-free lifestyle is available to more citizens, even those living in suburban areas.
 Jason F. McLennan, CEO of the Cascadia Region Green Building Council explains that the Living Building Challenge goes beyond simply requiring energy efficient buildings with a smaller carbon footprint.